 By chance found your site and was very interested in the pictures

 of camp.
 I was born in Borger and lived in Riverview.
-My dad worked at the
+My dad

-have looked at the images of the area on google earth
+Plant.
+I have looked at the images of the area on google earth

 long gone, the trees tell where they were.
 Thie image

 configurations so was very puzzled unless it was not taken facing

 them, will email them to you.
 Do you have any other images I could

 It was quite a memory jogger and was delighted to realize how much

 was still there!
 Thanks for posting it. - Margot Carter Blair,

 April 02, 2006

 William Henderson - Borger, TX - Isom Township

 My wife's step grandfather, William Henderson, was a land speculator

 from Alabama who first established the Isom township which later

 became Borger.
 He was the owner of the Black Hotel in Borger, and

 Borger.
 I have many newspaper clippings describing the events, and

 photo of the original townsite).
 In addition I have letters and

 a journal that gives first hand accounts of the early history of

 of "Pop" Henderson and the beginnings of Borger.
 Can you give me

 any suggestions as to how I might proceed?
 Is there a way to access

 newspaper articles from that early time, or is there anything that

 can be gained from your museum?
 Perhaps I can come to Borger and

 might shed some light on my research.
 Thanks.
 Thomas E. Casey,

 Colorado, firstname.lastname@example.org , February 28, 2006